NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 All archived kernels have a NAIF file ID architecture/type token as the first "word" on the first line of the file.
 The SPICE binary kernel files are guaranteed to have this ID word, but the ASCII text
-kernels: FK, IK, LSK, PCK, SCLK, are not. for completeness, the appropriate ID words are listed hereunder, so that they may be inserted into the ASCII text kernel files if necessary.
+kernels: FK, IK, LSK, PCK, SCLK, are not.
+For completeness, the appropriate ID words are listed hereunder, so that they may be inserted into the ASCII text kernel files if necessary.